ModECI/MDF/docs/sphinx/source/api/Installation.md

 Make library

-**Python version-3.10 is ideally used for generating MDF documentation offline but if did not work, use python version-3.9.
+**Python version-3.10 is ideally used for generating MDF documentation offline but if not working, use python version-3.9.
 The steps are the same except in creating a virtual environment.**

 See Installation for python [here](https://www.python.org/downloads/)